Explosions at US Steel plant in Pennsylvania leave 1 dead, 1 missing, 10 injured

 At a news conference, Scott Buckiso, U.S. Steel’s chief manufacturing officer, did not give details about the damage or casualties, and said they were still trying to determine what happened.
 U.S. Steel employees “did a great job” of going in and rescuing workers, shutting down gases and making sure the site was stable.

-Buckiso said the company is working with authorities.
+Buckiso said the company, now a subsidiary of Japan-based Nippon Steel Corp., is working with authorities.
 He also said search teams were still looking for one person who was missing.
 They think they know the general location of that person, but weren’t sure, he said.

 “Obviously, this is a tragedy that we want to understand,” Buckiso said.

-Allegheny Health Network said it had seven patients from the explosion being treated by its hospitals.
-It did not provide information about the patients' conditions.
+Allegheny Health Network said it had treated seven patients from the explosion in its hospitals, and discharged five within a few hours.
 University of Pittsburgh Medical Center said it is treating three patients at UPMC Mercy, the region’s only level one trauma and burn center.

 Clairton residents like Amy Sowers, 49, felt an explosion nearby.
 Sowers, who was sitting on her porch located less than a mile from the plant, felt her house shake.